olnor18/mdsd-assignment3/handin.md

-# Assignment 2 | MDSD
+# Assignment 3 | MDSD

-I've implemented the calculation logic, with correct handling of PEMDAS, added validation for reasigning "var"s and added scopping/shadowing.
 I've gotten all tests to pass.
-I've not implemented hovering.
+I've used my solution for assignment 2 as the base, and due to that faced some issues regarding the scoping and lets.
+In my solution I hadn't implemented variable shadowing as scoping, due to the tests for that passing, due to the way i handled the interpretation.
+That meant that i failed a few tests in this assignment until i correctly implemented shadowing.

 ## Xtext
 ```xtext